keypup-io/cloudtasker/README.md

 > cloudtasker
 ```

-Open a Rails console and enqueue your job
+Open a Rails console and enqueue some jobs
 ```ruby
   # Process job as soon as possible
   DummyWorker.perform_async('foo')